Tips for Foundations Interested in Getting Involved in OZs

 - What kinds of resources do the communities we care about actually need?
 If they are not the kinds of investments eligible under the OZ program, then how can we make sure that those kinds of investments receive the attention they deserve?

 - How might your mission can be furthered (or jeopardized) by engaging (or not) in OZ related activities?
 Which of your programmatic areas may relate to OZs?
-Examples of articles diving into these kinds of topics include the impact of OZs on tribal lands, on rural communities, or on Income inequality.
+Examples of articles on these kinds of topics include the impact of OZs on tribal lands, on rural communities, or on income inequality.

 Exploring these kinds of questions can help us see the opportunities of the program, as well as its risks.
 Consider engaging foundation staff by share this resource page internally, inviting speakers for brown bag lunches at your foundation, or attending convenings and conferences.
 Leaders from state and local government, CDFIs, economic development agencies, fund managers, academia, tax experts, real estate developers, and other foundations are rapidly developing expertise in the OZ program, and many are looking for partners to help establish initiatives or collective responses for their region.